German Day 2015: Rules & Regulations

 - DVDs will not be mailed back.

-- Please label each DVD with the School's name, names of the submitting students, level, and the title.
+- Please include the school's name, names of the submitting students, level, and the title with your video submission.

 German Day Coordinator, The University of Michigan